 Assignment Review Services

-- The professor sends us a copy of the assignment and all relevant due date information (the more we know about the professor’s goals and writing expectations, the better);
+- Professors send us a copy of the assignment and relevant due date information (the more we know about the professor’s goals and writing expectations, the better)

-- We are able to spread the appointment times over a workable time frame;
+- We are able to spread the appointment times over a workable time frame (say, a week)

-- The professor requires a draft of the paper that can be delivered to the Writing Center before the first appointments begin, so that WA’s have time to prepare advance feedback;
+- The professor requires a draft of the paper that can be delivered to the Writing Center before the first appointments begin, so that WA’s have time look at the drafts and prepare advance feedback

-- The professor does not just “recommend” a Writing Center visit, but also offers an incentive (often, in the form of course credit, or by not accepting the assignment until it’s been conferenced at the Writing Center.)
+- The professor does not just “recommend” a Writing Center visit, but offers an incentive (often, in the form of course credit, or by not accepting the assignment until it’s been conferenced at the Writing Center.)

 For Graduate Students